Cortisol & HPA Axis Optimization in Lisbon

 Why Cortisol & HPA Axis Optimization Matters in Lisbon

-More than sixty-one percent of the Portuguese population reports feeling exhausted or at risk of burnout, yet only three percent undertake any form of therapy – a statistic that reflects systemic HPA axis dysregulation embedded in Lisbon’s professional population at scale.
+More than sixty-one percent of the Portuguese population reports feeling exhausted or at risk of burnout, yet only three percent undertake any form of therapy.
+This statistic reflects systemic HPA axis dysregulation embedded in Lisbon’s professional population at scale.
 Portugal records depression at 7.9 percent and anxiety disorders at 16.5 percent of the total population, among the highest rates in Europe, while community-based treatment capacity remains chronically underfunded.

 The startup and tech founder ecosystem around Web Summit headquarters, Startup Lisboa, and the incubators clustering in Parque das Nacoes and LX Factory in Alcantara generates a particular cortisol profile.
 Founders navigate investor deadlines, product-market fit uncertainty, team management, and personal financial exposure simultaneously, and across Europe’s startup landscape, founder burnout is increasingly recognized as a structural threat to company survival.